sealtd-robotics/Stride_Plotting_GUI/Readme.md

 Running the Program
 ---
-To run the program from your environment run the following line:
+To run the program from your environment run the following lines:
 ```
+cd script_directory
 python Stride_Plotting_GUI.py
 ```
+The script_directory is the path of the folder containing Stride_Plotting_GUI.py.
 The GUI window should pop up.
+For example, `cd C:\Stride\Python\Stride_Plotting_GUI`.

 Using the GUI
 ---